vism2889/RAS_PROJECTS/DBSCAN/README.md

 # DBSCAN
 ## (Density-based Spatial Clustering of Applications with Noise)

-### This version of DBSCAN was taken from [this](https://medium.com/nearist-ai/dbscan-clustering-tutorial-dd6a9b637a4b) tutorial and modified to use a distance function that works with 3D points.
+### This version of DBSCAN was taken from [Chris McCormick's tutorial](https://medium.com/nearist-ai/dbscan-clustering-tutorial-dd6a9b637a4b) and modified to use a distance function that works with 3D points.
 It uses matplotlib to visualize the resulting data.
 Clusters are denoted by different colors, and noise is denoted with small black points.

 # With organized data points